ayushma462/class-demo/README.md

 # class-demo
-This is my first Git repository. hehe
+This is my first Git repository.
+Its me Ayuhsma bhatt.